 \section{Conclusion}

-We have introduced an attention-based model for fact verification over open collections of tables, along with two separate strategies for handling reranking and verification through the same model.
-Our approach achieves performance on par with the current state of the art for the closed setting on the TabFact dataset, with larger performance gains the more tables we include.
-When using an oracle to retrieve a reference table, our RoBERTa-based approach to fact verification also represents a new state of the art for the closed setting.
-Finally, we have made an initial foray into Wikipedia-scale open domain table fact verification, demonstrating improvements from using multiple tables also when evaluating with a full set of Wikipedia tables as a knowledge source.
+We have introduced a novel model for fact verification over large collections of tables, along with two strategies for exploiting closed-domain datasets to increase performance.
+Our approach performs on par with the current closed-domain state of the art, with larger gains the more tables we include.
+When using an oracle to retrieve a reference table, our approach also represents a new closed-domain state of the art.
+Finally, we have made an initial foray into Wikipedia-scale open-domain table fact verification, demonstrating improvements from multiple tables also when using a full set of Wikipedia tables as the knowledge source.
 Our results indicate that the use of multiple tables can provide contextual clues to the model even when those tables do not explicitly verify or refute the claim, because they can provide evidence for the \textit{probability} of the claim.
-This is a double-edged sword, as reliance on such clues can increase model performance while also induce faulty claims of truthfulness due to inexactness or bias.
-As such, care will be needed in future work to disentangle the positive and the negative aspects of this phenomenon.
+This is a double-edged sword, as reliance on such clues can increase performance while also inducing biased claims of truthfulness.
+Care will be needed in future work to disentangle the positive and negative aspects of this phenomenon.